 The Crumbling Faith of Elie Wiesel: A Journey Through Night

 Elie Wiesel's harrowing memoir, Night, is a testament to the enduring power of the human spirit in the face of unimaginable suffering.
-While the book doesn't pinpoint a single "page" where Eliezer loses his faith in God, the erosion of his belief is a gradual, agonizing process meticulously documented throughout the narrative.
+Even so, while the book doesn't pinpoint a single "page" where Eliezer loses his faith in God, the erosion of his belief is a gradual, agonizing process meticulously documented throughout the narrative.
 This essay will explore the gradual dismantling of Eliezer's faith, analyzing key moments and passages that highlight the profound spiritual crisis he undergoes within the brutal confines of Auschwitz-Birkenau and other Nazi death camps.
-We'll examine the shifting dynamics of his relationship with God, from fervent prayer to bitter disillusionment, and ultimately, understand how this loss of faith becomes a pivotal element in his survival.
+We'll examine the shifting dynamics of his relationship with God, from fervent prayer to bitter disillusionment, and ultimately, understand how this loss of faith becomes a central element in his survival.

 The Initial Crack: Faith Under Siege